Matthias-Mosthof/My-own-Chess-game-with-Oop/readme.md

 14.11.22: Adding a Datastructure-Basis.
 The Structure constists of an Object with different states.
 Each state is an Object within an Array.

-14.11.22: Adding the possibilty to move a Piece (Pawnb2 to B3 or B4)
--> This is just for me to get an Idea how to move pieces.
+14.11.22: Adding the possibilty to move a Piece (Pawnb2 to B3 or B4) (Enter) -> This is just for me to get an Idea how to move pieces.
 In the final code a move should be saved in the State object and rendered from there.

-15.11.22: - Adding the basics of a global Renderfunction per move
+15.11.22: Adding the basics of a global Renderfunction per move.
+(Enter) Adding more values which are going to be saved per move (->in Object)

-- Adding more values which are going to be saved per move (->in Object) -> Last position of Piece
+- Last position of Piece
-  -> Move Amount
+- Move Amount
-  -> current field position
+- current field position (Enter) etc.

-  etc.
+  16.11.22: Adding Classes.
+One Main Class, each piece Typ inherits from the main class and brings its own propertys with it.
+(Move behaviour, Color...)

 ## Goal